waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Hypotheses & Strategy
 - Hypothesis 1: Suicune is a visible overworld sprite on the Route 42 island.
 - Hypothesis 2: A specific flag from Cianwood (e.g., Eusine battle) is required.
+[Verified: Defeated Eusine]
 - Hypothesis 3: Approaching from Route 36 first is required.

 ## Strategy & Planning
 - Route 42 sighting: [Current Target - Started Turn 25547]
   - Goal: Confirm Suicune sprite visibility on the central island.
-  - Plan: Surf to the island, use Cut, and stand on the center tiles.
+  - Plan: Surf to the island, use Cut, and check for sprite at (26, 14).
-  - Failed Attempts: 3 (Swept island multiple times).
+  - Failed Attempts: 3 (Swept island multiple times, sprite not visible).
 - Route 36 sighting: Fly to Ecruteak, walk south to Route 36 junction via Route 37, and approach from the south (Route 35 entrance).

 ## Tile Mechanics
 - FLOOR: Traversable.
 [Verified]
 - WALL: Impassable.
 [Verified]
-- DOOR: Map transition.
+- WATER: Traversable with SURF.
 [Verified]
-- COUNTER: Impassable; interact with NPC behind it.
-[Verified]
-- WARP_CARPET: Map transition.
-[Verified]
-- LADDER/STAIRS: Map transition.
-[Verified]
 - CUT_TREE: Impassable; remove with CUT.
 [Verified]
-- HEADBUTT_TREE: Impassable; can be Headbutted.
+- GRASS: Traversable; triggers wild encounters.
 [Verified]
-- WATER: Traversable with SURF.
+- CAVE/DOOR: Warp/Entry point.
 [Verified]
-- GRASS: Traversable; triggers wild encounters.
-[Verified]
 - LEDGE_HOP: One-way traversal.
 [Verified]
-- CAVE: Warp/Entry point.
-[Verified]

 ## Lessons Learned
 - Notepad Management: Only one `notepad_edit` call is allowed per turn.
 [Turn 25561]
 - Suicune Sightings: Sweeping every tile on the Route 42 island may not trigger the event if the sprite is missing.
 Prerequisites are likely unmet.
 [Turn 25572]
 - Battle State: Navigation tools (like `find_path_v3`) cannot be used while in battle.
 Use `select_battle_option` instead.
 [Turn 25560]
-- Tool Refinement: `find_path_v3` needs debugging for water-to-land transitions.
+- Tool Refinement: `find_path_v3` needs debugging for water-to-land transitions. `find_path_v4` created.
 [Turn 25620]